 My senior project in college was designing a solar panel and battery system for an off-the-grid house.
 Luckily, I forgot most of that knowledge and got to experience the learning process over again!
 To save you some time, here is how I went about it.

 Where Should I Buy My Solar Panel Kit, And How Big a System Do I Need?

 Probably the most important thing to consider when setting up your solar, battery and inverter system is how big the power draw on your system will be.
 Are you installing a fridge?
 Microwave?
 Electric heater?
 It is easy to determine how to size things by looking at:

 - The maximum voltage draw from your van’s juice-sucking components.
 Unless you’re planning to stick with 12V power, you’ll need an inverter big enough to handle your biggest total voltage pull.
 Our max is ~1500W, so we got a 2000W inverter that has worked great.
 If you have the space, I say go big or go home.
-“Oh, I’ll never use more than 350 watts because we are minimalists,” you say?
+“Oh, I’ll never use more than 350 watts.
+We are minimalists,” you say?
 Mmmm hmmm.
 Famous last words.

 (Note: I’m not going to talk about wire gauge size or things like that in this post since it is so system specific.)

 Sizing our system was easy.
 We don’t have many big loads that we run frequently except two big short-use items (Vitamix and hot water boiler at 1,500 Watts each).